-- 1. Put the throttle lever in the FUEL VALVE OFF position to shut off the fuel valve.
-This will reduce the possibility of fuel leakage (see page 30). - 2.
-Wipe the oil filler area clean, then remove the oil filler cap/dipstick. - 3.
-Place a suitable container next to the mower to catch the used oil, then tilt the mower on its right side.
+- 1. Turn the fuel valve to the OFF position to reduce the possibility of fuel leakage (see page 31). - 2.
+Wipe the oil filler area clean, then remove the oil filler cap/dipstick. - Place a suitable container next to the mower to catch the used oil, then tilt the mower on its right side.
 The used oil will drain through the filler neck.
 Allow the oil to drain completely.